lyqht/deepL-demo/README.md

 ## Limitations of DeepL html tag handling

 Here are some limitations of DeepL that I've discovered while experimenting with this demo, with `tagHandling='html'`, which i have changed to `tagHandling='xml'` eventually.
+(Check out commit 3e6732b25c1a1f6c9814247dc3d93392eca59ba3 for the differences)

 Read on if you're keen!

 ### Excluding specific HTML elements for translation